 From Long Long Ba to Chong Gu Monastery

 Chong Gu Monastery sits at 4000 meters.
 This small monastery is nearly 800 years old and sits at the base of Mt.
 Chenresig’s north face.
 Mt.
 Chenresig, known in Chinese as Xian Nai Ri, is the highest mountain in the reserve rising to 6032 meters.
 The views of Chenresig from Chong Gu Monastery on a clear day are superb.
 Some older information on the internet states that Chong Gu Monastery has a guesthouse.
 However, after asking some of the monks at the monastery, they said the guesthouse no longer exists.
-The nearest accommodation is at the trailhead at Long Long Ba/Yading Village.
+The nearest accommodation is back at Long Long Ba/Yading Village.

 From Chong Gu Monastery to the Luorong Grasslands